 David is Florida Board-Certified in both Taxation and Wills, Trusts and Estates.
 There are very few attorneys in the State of Florida who hold a dual certification.
 He was a certified public accountant with Arthur Andersen & Co. in New York City prior to attending law school.
 David had the privilege of serving as Chair of the Florida Bar’s Tax Section and in delivering testimony at the IRS hearings in Washington, D.C. regarding the Tax Section’s comments on the Proposed Regulations on Required Minimum Distributions from Retirement Plans.
 He also was one of the authors of comments submitted to the IRS by the Section in response to a controversial Revenue Procedure concerning charitable remainder trusts.

 David is a Fellow in the American College of Trust & Estate Counsel, has served on its Board of Regents and was the first Chair of the New Fellows Steering Committee.
-He is an adjunct professor at the University of Miami Law School and has been an adjunct professor at the University of Florida's Levin College of Law, in their programs.
+He is an adjunct professor at both the University of Miami Law School and the University of Florida's Levin College of Law, in their LL.M. programs.
 David also is a faculty member of the American Law Institute-American Bar Association.
 He is a commentator on Leimberg Information Services Inc., a well-known estate planning newsletter, circulated to many estate planning professionals across the country.
 He has published various articles in legal journals, and lectures extensively to other lawyers, professionals, and laypersons.

 David is very active with his community.
 He is a Vice-Chair of the Jewish Federation of South Palm Beach County and a past Chair of the Board of Trustees of the Jewish Community Foundation of the Jewish Federation of South Palm Beach County.
 He is also a former member of the Board of Trustees of the Jewish Federations of North America, where he served on the Planned Giving and Endowments Committee, and was Chair of the Planned Giving Initiatives Committee of the Jewish Federation of North America’s Philanthropic Resources Development Cabinet.
 David is a past Chair of the Professional Advisory Committee of both the Jewish Federation of South Palm Beach County and the Jewish Federation of Palm Beach County.
-He is a member of the Jewish National Fund’s Legal Committee, the Executive Committee of Professional Advisers for the Community Foundation for Palm Beach and Martin Counties and the Advisory Board of the Lymphoma Foundation.
+He is a member of the Jewish National Fund’s Legal Committee.
 He has also served on many Planned Giving Committees of charitable organizations in Palm Beach County.